xeoron/frenamer/README.md

 changes will be made without making them, to search recursively through the file-system, ignore changing folder names, and even target files by file-extension.
 File renaming or dry run mode is designed for speed and care.

-The duplicate file handler is designed to be fast and scale for data centre usage using the min of memory to find dupicates.
+The duplicate file handler is designed to be fast and scale for data centre usage using the minimum of memory to find dupicates.
 It does this by ruleing out files as fast as possible and only last resort compare whole file against each other.

 This is Perl based program that works best on *nix based systems, such as Linux, *BSD, and macOS.
 It can run on Microsoft Windows,